What is the BLINCYTO® REMS?

 A Risk Evaluation and Mitigation Strategy (REMS) is a program to manage known or potential serious risks associated with a drug product and is required by the Food and Drug Administration (FDA) to ensure that the benefits of the drug outweigh its risks.

 The purpose of the BLINCYTO REMS is to inform Healthcare Providers about the following serious risks:

 - Cytokine Release Syndrome (CRS), which may be life-threatening or fatal, occurred in patients receiving BLINCYTO.

 - Manifestations of CRS include fever, headache, nausea, asthenia, hypotension, increased alanine aminotransferase, increased aspartate aminotransferase, increased total bilirubin, and disseminated intravascular coagulation (DIC).

 - Manifestations of CRS after treatment with BLINCYTO overlap with those of infusion reactions, capillary leak syndrome (CLS), and hemophagocytic histiocytosis/macrophage activation syndrome (MAS).

 - The median time to onset of CRS is 2 days after the start of infusion.

 - Monitor patients for signs or symptoms of these events.

-- In patients treated for minimal residual disease (MRD)-positive B-cell precursor acute lymphoblastic leukemia (ALL), hospitalization is recommended for the first 3 days of the first cycle and the first 2 days of the second cycle.
+- In patients treated for CD19-positive B-cell precursor acute lymphoblastic leukemia (ALL) in first or second complete remission with minimal residual disease (MRD) greater than or equal to 0.1%, hospitalization is recommended for the first 3 days of the first cycle and the first 2 days of the second cycle.

 - Administer corticosteroids for severe or life-threatening CRS.